pei-huang/pei-huang.github.io/_pages/publications.md

 - [Racial Disparities in the Health Effects from Air Pollution: Evidence from Ports](/publication/2021-port-health). *In Review*. (with Kenneth Gillingham).

+## Work in Progress

+- Linking Disaggregated Emissions Trading Systems. (with Jan Abrell and Sebastian Rausch).
+- Air Pollution and Gun Violence.

 ## Peer-Reviewed Journal Articles

 - [The Climate and Health Benefits from Intensive Building Energy Efficiency Improvements](/publication/2021-energy-efficiency).
 (2021). *Science Advances*. (with Kenneth Gillingham et al.)